 About Lao Script for Mac

-Lao Script for Mac is the result of a joint project between Marc Durdin (then working as Tavultesoft Pty.
-Ltd) and John Durdin to develop a solution for using Lao language on macOS computers.
+Lao Script for Mac is the result of a joint project between John Durdin and Marc Durdin (then working as Tavultesoft Pty.
+Ltd) to develop a solution for using Lao language on macOS computers before support for Lao language was added by Apple.
 It uses Keyman input technology with keyboard layouts and fonts provided by Lao Script for Windows.

 Lao Script for Mac includes both a Lao standard (typewriter-style) keyboard and a Lao phonetic entry keyboard, where the method of entry of each syllable uses a romanized phonetic transcription, e.g. sa bai dii, phaa saa laaw for ສະບາຍດີ, ພາສາລາວ.